MartinRJ/GoingLLM/README.md

 At the Heroku app's settings you will need to set all the following Config Vars, including the API keys and the ChatGPT API variables at https://dashboard.heroku.com/apps/YOURAPPNAME/settings with these exact names:

-ANZAHL_EINTRAEGE
+NUMBER_OF_KEYWORDS
-vier
+4
-[German, a number written out in full, that will be used to instruct the ChatGPT API how many keywords it should create.]
+[This number will be used to instruct the ChatGPT API how many keywords it should create.]

 AUTH_PASS
 [Your Basic Auth password, for a quick-and-dirty authentication implementation.]